CDRT/mk_docs/docs/ref/bios/settings/thinkstation/audiosetup.md

 Whether to enable Front Audio Controller.

+!!! info ""
-?> Setting to disabled also disables all front USB ports (both 2.0 and 3.0) and Rear Audio Controller.
+    Setting to disabled also disables all front USB ports (both 2.0 and 3.0) and Rear Audio Controller.

 Options: